What is Homebound instruction and who is it designed for?

 · -Complete the Application for Home/Hospital Instruction, including release of medical information to school officials.

 · -In addition to the scheduled weekly home/hospital instruction, the student will work independently to complete assignments.

 The Parent Agreement Letter must be signed and given to the school’s office manager along with the application.

 Once all the necessary paper work has been completed, return to the school, the home hospital teacher, or the central office.
 There it will be reviewed and the doctor contacted for verification.

-Mr. Gregory (Home Health Instructor) will gather the student's schedule from Infinite Campus and call the parents to set up a time to make the home visit.
+Mr. Frick (Home Health Instructor) will gather the student's schedule from Infinite Campus and call the parents to set up a time to make the home visit.
 He will e-mail teachers to get the assignments and due dates of each one.
 He usually visits the student for the first time two days after the initial parent contact.
 This allows teachers time to get the assignments to him.
 The principal or a designee and attendance personnel will also receive the e-mail so that they are aware of the students who are on homebound.

 Who do I Contact to get started?

 Your school’s Office Administrator